DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 ## Packages

-First, we will load the packages needed for processing and analyzing our data.
+First, we load the packages needed for processing and analyzing our data.

 ```r